Elahep/Australian-kelp-GBS/README.md

 ```

 Now open *multiqc_report.html* to check the number of reads per sample.
 We have to consider a threshold to exclude the low-quality samples.
 We can start by 0.5 million.
 So any sample with less than 0.5 reads will be excluded.
 Accordingly, we can create a new *population map* file which only includes samples that passed this QC threshold.
-This *population map* file will be further updated by doing the step 2 quality control (see above).
+This *population map* file will be further updated by doing the 2nd step of quality control (see above).